abhisek/coolpad_note3/_posts/2015-11-03-why-so-paranoid.markdown

 #### App Analytics over HTTP

-The device periodically sends list of installed app names to a remote *shady* URL periodically over HTTP.
+The device periodically sends list of installed app names to a remote *shady* URL over HTTP.
 The response to this request appears to be a minimal gif file.

 {% highlight http %}
 POST /c.gif HTTP/1.1